 This takes place in the outpatients clinic where I will ask about your symptoms and examine your eyes to fully assess their health.
 Various measurements are made with several sophisticated devices.
-These enable me to select the lens implant that is correct for you.
+These enable me to customise the lens implant for you.
 Read ‘Customised cataract surgery’ for more information.

 I will also discuss the anaesthetic with you - there are two types.
 If you have a general anaesthetic you will be asleep during the operation or alternatively you may prefer a local anaesthetic in which case you will be awake.
 There are two ways of giving the local anaesthetic.
 Usually powerful anaesthetic eyedrops are used.
 Alternatively a numbing injection may be given gently into the tissues around the eye, but not into the eye itself.
 This is similar to the injection given by a dentist before a filling.
 Either way there will be no pain during the operation and you will not ‘see the operation’, although there is slightly more ‘awareness’ if the anaesthetic eyedrops are used.
 The effectiveness of either type of local anaesthetic may be enhanced by intravenous sedation, given by an anaesthetist.

 My secretary will call you after the consultation and schedule a convenient date for your operation.
-She will also make the necessary arrangements with your private health insurance if applicable.
+She will also help make the necessary arrangements with your private health insurance if applicable.

 Contact lenses may cause infection.
 The contact lens worn on the eye to be operated must be removed four days prior to surgery.
-You may continue to wear the other contact lens as usual, including during the operation.
+You may continue to wear the other contact lens as usual, except during the operation.

 You will be taken to the anaesthetic room.
 You may have a local anaesthetic and remain awake.
 Alternatively if you have chosen it, a general anaesthetic will be administered and you will be asleep.

 From time to time during the operation I will reassure you that all is well.
 There will be a hissing noise from the phaco-emulsification machine and you will hear me giving instructions to the nurses.
 Patients who are having a local anaesthetic are sometimes concerned that they may accidentally do something untoward such as blink, cough or move suddenly.
 My advice is not to worry.
 The eyelids are kept open by a small clip, so you will not be able to blink.
 Very few patients actually make any movement and a cough should cause no difficulty although if you can it is best to warn me that you want to do it.
 Be assured that you cannot ‘see’ the operation.

-A cover will be placed on your eye to protect it at the end of the operation.
+A cover will be placed on your eye at the end of the operation.
 If you had a general anaesthetic you will go to the recovery room to sleep it off before returning to your room.
 Alternatively if you had a local anaesthetic you will return directly to the ward after your blood pressure has been checked.

 How your eye will look